saramic/learning/blog/201702_progress.md

     :observer.start - observe

   * talk "Why the Functional"
-    dry-rb has left/right as in scala
-    referential transparency - take the functional stuff out and separte from stte changing
+    dry-rb has either left/right as in scala referential transparency - take the functional stuff out and separte from stte changing